 Environmental Studies in Video is an online collection designed to address the needs of one of the fastest growing academic fields.
 The collection directly confronts the most compelling questions faced in contemporary society by bringing together seminal documentary films and powerful footage from diverse sources around the globe.

 Environmental Studies in Video contains over 700 films covering all realms of environmental studies, particularly ethics, policy, economics, law, sociology, planning, and environmental science.
-Films were produced from 1970 to 2014, and address specific topics including alternative energy, pollution control, eco-design, sustainability, farming and agriculture, the food industry, LEED certification, waste issues, and climate change.
+Films address specific topics including alternative energy, pollution control, eco-design, sustainability, farming and agriculture, the food industry, LEED certification, waste issues, and climate change.

 The database is cross-searchable with all other Alexander Street Video collections, and will be relevant to students in engineering, the health sciences, anthropology, international affairs, economics, urban planning, and architecture.